 2. Check Your Maine Coon’s Food Bowl

 Maine Coon cats are significantly more vocal when they are hungry!
 Therefore, if you notice that your Maine Coon is meowing at you non-stop then it would be wise to check that they have enough food.

 Just like us, cats also tend to get bored of eating the same repetitive food all the time.
 Therefore, make sure that you are switching their dry and wet food on a regular basis, so that they get variety at mealtimes.

 Maine Coons are obligate carnivores, so should only be eating meals that are high in protein and low in carbohydrates, such as these dry cat foods.
 Owners should also check that their cat’s dry food is grain-free, and contains a medium amount of fats and fatty acids like Omega 3 and 6.

 Avoid overfeeding your Maine Coon on wet food, since this can lead to periodontal disease, as discussed in my article: ‘How to avoid Maine Coon tooth loss‘.

 Finally, you might notice that your Maine Coon meows repetitively whilst you are preparing their meal, particularly if you are opening up a tasty can of tuna fish for them.
-Don’t worry about these continual Maine Coon sounds, the smell of the food is obviously just devine for your cats senses, and they are unable to contain their excitement!
+Don’t worry about these continual Maine Coon sounds, the smell of the food is obviously just amazing for your cat’s senses, and they are unable to contain their excitement!